MicrosoftDocs/power-platform/power-platform/alm/tutorials/github-actions-deploy.md

 #Customer intent: As a developer, I want to use GitHub Actions so that my solution builds and deployment will be automated.
 ---

-# Tutorial: Automate solution deployment using GitHub Actions (Preview)
+# Tutorial: Automate solution deployment using GitHub Actions for Microsoft Power Platform (Preview)

-In this hands-on lab, you will create a new repo and create two GitHub workflows using GitHub actions for the Power Platform.
+In this hands-on lab, you will create a new repo and create two GitHub workflows using GitHub Actions for the Microsoft Power Platform.
 The workflows can automatically export your app (as an unmanaged solution)  from a development environment, generate a build artifact (managed solution) and deploy the app into production.
 The lab uses the **ALMLab.zip solution** you built in the ** module 1** and the environments you set up in **module 0**.

 If you are already familiar with the concept of multiple environments as well as how to use solutions to package your app, then you can safely skip the first two modules, and simply download and use the sample ALMLab solution available [here](https://github.com/microsoft/powerplatform-actions-lab/blob/main/solutions/ALMLab_1_0_0_1.zip) throughout this lab.